samre12/deep-trading-agent/README.md

 Current Deep Q-Trading model is modified by using the *Deep Sense* architecture for *Q function* approximation.

 ## Dataset
 Per minute price for Bitcoin in USD (*Bitstamp*) from 2012-1-1 to 2017-5-31 is available on Kaggle at this [link](https://www.kaggle.com/mczielinski/bitcoin-historical-data/data).
+However, this dataset has many missing values.<br>
+A more cleaner (but less in volume) dataset in USD (*Coinbase*) is available on the same link from 20114-12-1 to 2017-10-20. <br>
+*Dates for which data is available get updated frequently.
+These are the values at the time of writing.*

 ### Preprocessing
 *To be done*

 ## Implementation
-Tensorflow "1.1.0" version is used for the implementation of the **Deep Sense** network.
+Tensorflow "1.1.0" version is used for the implementation of the **Deep Sense** network.<br>
 For exact details of the implementation and the network architecture, refer to the Wiki of this repository.
 ### Deep Sense
 Implementation is adapted from [this](https://github.com/yscacaca/DeepSense) Github repository with a few simplifications in the network architecture to incorporate learning over a single time series of the Bitcoin data.